sgoldenlab/simba/docs/Scenario2.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/dataplot.gif" width="300" height="200" />

-The data plots currently displays the below metrics.
+The data plots currently displays the below metrics if the data contains the tracking for 2 animals.
 These metrics can, currently, **not** be defined by the user.
   * Distance between the noses of the two animals
   * Distance between the centroids of the two animals
   * Current velocity of Animal 1